nogibjj/IDS-Week2_MiniProject_us26/README.md

 ## Code Description

 1. stats_descriptive.py - This python file contains 3 function to calculate mean , median and mode
 2. test_stats.py - This python file contains a dummy data that test the functions and asserts the true value

 ## CI/CD Automation files

 1. requirements.txt - Contains all the required python packages
 2. Makfefile - Using make to automate different parts of developing a Python project, like ***running tests, cleaning builds, and installing dependencies***.
 Integrating it into my routine, so can                                 save time and avoid errors.
 3. .github/workflows - This directory in a Python project (or any GitHub repository) is used for creating and storing GitHub Actions workflows.
 GitHub Actions is a continuous integration and continuous delivery                           (CI/CD) platform provided by GitHub.
 The workflow is triggered on pushes to the main branch.
-It sets up -
+It sets up :

                        - Python environment
-                       -  installs project dependencies
+                       - Installs project dependencies
                        - Install packages
-                       -  linitng
+                       - Linitng
-                       - runs tests and
+                       - Runs tests
-                       -  format
+                       - Format